v2ray/manual/en/configuration/protocols/vmess.md

 * Always use encryption method `"auto"` to stay secure and compatible.
 * VMess depends on system time.
 Please ensure that your system time is in sync with UTC time.
 Timezone doesn't matter.
   * One may install `ntp` service on Linux to automatically adjust system time.
+* You may choose the value of `alterId` at your interest.
+For daily usage, a value less than `100` is usually enough.